Illustration of a person sitting at their work desk resting their head on their laptop. © Recipes for Wellbeing

 • Mental health is reflected in all relevant workplace policies and a plan for delivering mental health is in place, with clear actions that can be achieved and reported back on every six months or every year.

-Step 3 – Fostering a positive culture
+Step 3 – Foster a positive culture

 • There are effective management standards in place that ensure employees feel supported and valued.